Altinum: Roman Altinum

-The features of the coast of north-eastern Italy were changing.
-The Altinum area slowly became covered by sand brought by the sea which turned into mud, starting from the Roman imperial period.
+The features of the coast of northeastern Italy were changing.
+The Altinum area slowly became covered by sand brought by the sea, which turned into mud, starting from the Roman imperial period.
 Generally, the inland Roman towns, from Grado to Ravenna, were becoming less and less suited as ports.
 There was a shift from single ports controlled by the imperial authorities to peripheral ports in satellite areas along new river routes most probably controlled by new investors and ship owners.
 Trade moved these places.
-In the case of Altinum it moved to Torcello, which was on a fluvial channel through the lagoon which led to the open sea.
+In the case of Altinum, it moved to Torcello, which was on a fluvial channel through the lagoon which led to the open sea.
 Archaeological excavations in the inland towns and the lagoons have not revealed any sudden population movements and sharp population increases in the satellite ports or in Torcello as could be expected with an influx of refugees.
 The finds show that there was a gradual colonisation of the lagoons, a slow shift over centuries which had already started in the Roman days.

 Besides the slowly developing troubles of the inland ports, the trend was also favoured by economic changes and new economic opportunities, such as fish farming and salt production.
 Agriculture played a secondary but fundamental role in favouring new stable settlements through intensive cultivation of limited land areas, which were probably uncultivated.
 If so, they could be used by military elites who had the means for productive and, above all, infrastructural investment.
 In Torcello, embankments were built to protect the island.
 Mooring facilities and warehouses were built to service sea trade.
 Calaon argues that archaeology shows that the bishop of Torcello, a landowning aristocrat, built his church in Torcello "not so much because he feared barbarian raids, but because he had made a strategic choice.
 He chose to place his see in a peripheral but flourishing district, perhaps one of the most populous of the whole countryside."

-After the fall of the western part of the Roman Empire (conventional date 476 BCE), the Ostrogoths invaded Italy and established the Gothic Kingdom (493–553).
-The Byzantine emperor Justinian I (527-565) decided to annex Italy to the Byzantine Empire.
+After the fall of the western part of the Roman Empire (conventional date 476 CE), the Ostrogoths invaded Italy and established the Gothic Kingdom (493–553).
+The Byzantine emperor Justinian I (527–565) decided to annex Italy to the Byzantine Empire.
 This led to the Gothic War (535–554) between the Byzantines and the Ostrogoths, which was won by the former.
-Byzantine rule in northern Italy was short-lived as the Lombards invaded northern Italy (568-73) except for the lagoons of north-eastern coast of Italy.
+Byzantine rule in northern Italy was short-lived as the Lombards invaded northern Italy (568–73) except for the lagoons of northeastern coast of Italy.
 Altinum eventually came under the duchy of Treviso of the Kingdom of the Lombards (568–774).

-Narses, the Byzantine military commander in Italy in the final stage of the Gothic War, managed to capture Vitale, the bishop of Altinum, which many years earlier had taken refuge in Aguntum in Noricum, near modern Lienz If there had been a partial withdrawal by Altinum's top clergy, this would have been during Gothic Wars.
+Narses, the Byzantine military commander in Italy in the final stage of the Gothic War, managed to capture Vitale, the bishop of Altinum, who many years earlier had taken refuge in Aguntum in Noricum, near modern Lienz If there had been a partial withdrawal by Altinum's top clergy, this would have been during Gothic Wars.